erfanzar/EasyDeL/docs/Parameter-Quantization.md

 is EasyDeL (you can explore more if you want) you have 4 ways to use models

 1. Create The Pipeline and everything from scratch yourself.
-2. Use JAXServe API from EasyDeL.
+2. Use JAXServer API from EasyDeL.
 3. use ServeEngine from EasyDeL.
 4. use builtin generate method from HuggingFace Transformers and EasyDeL